 TransactionVision uses queues for the communication between the Analyzers and the agents.
 You need at least three queues: the configuration queue, the event queue, and the exception queue.
 The default name of these queues are TVISION.CONFIGURATION.QUEUE, TVISION.EVENT.QUEUE, and TVISION.EXCEPTION.QUEUE, respectively.
 You must set up these queues on your message system provider in a vendor-specific way.
-See "Communication Links" in BSM Application Administration Guide.
+See "Communication Links" in under Transaction Management in the BSM Application Administration Guide.